Cerner Corporation Logo

 Attrition Rate & Layoff History

 Attrition rates are moderate and in line with industry norms.
-There have been periods of restructuring and targeted layoffs tied to strategic shifts, but these have not been constant.
-Departures often reflect personal career moves or team realignments rather than systemic churn.
+There have been periods of restructuring and targeted layoffs due to strategic shifts, but these aren't constant.
+Departures often reflect personal career moves or team realignments, not systemic churn.

 Overall Company Rating

-Overall, the company earns a favorable rating as a stable, mission-driven employer in healthcare technology.
-You will find meaningful work, solid benefits, and opportunities to grow.
-Some areas for improvement include consistent communication from leadership and streamlined decision-making.
-For people who care about healthcare impact and value a collaborative environment, working at Cerner Corporation is a strong choice.
+Overall, Cerner gets a favorable rating as a stable, mission-driven employer in healthcare technology.
+Expect meaningful work, solid benefits, and growth opportunities.
+Areas for improvement include more consistent leadership communication and streamlined decision-making.
+If you care about healthcare impact and value a collaborative environment, Cerner is a strong choice.

 Detailed Employee Ratings